 This recipe is from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Estheticain specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 1 can full fat coconut milk

 1 ½ cup of organic chicken broth

 2 cups of stir-fry veggies: broccoli, carrots and cauliflower